tidyverts/fabletools/cran-comments.md

 ## revdep checks

 All revdeps have been checked.

-## Resubmission

-Fix issue with revdep checks for fable.
+All changes to worse (in fpp3 and feasts) are due to upstream changes in tsibble v0.9.0, and have fixed versions ready for submission.